Vonage/vivid/docs/architecture.md

 At very core, we are targeted to provide a generic, framework agnostic components focused each on it's own well-defined functional requirement.

 In the future we may consider providing a (hopefully) thin binding layer for a frameworks, that are not capable of managing web-components in their native form.

+Below is the chart, that roughtly outlines the source code transformations from the white list, via the productized Vivid packages, to the end-using application (common case):

+Higher level flow, CI/CD perspective of the things is motion, is outlined in the [Dev/Ops process documentation](./dev-ops-process.md).